-The iOS 10.3.1 update recently replaced Apple’s milestone iOS 10.3 upgrade and it now serves as the most up-to-date version of iOS 10 for the company’s mobile devices.
+Its been a month since the iOS 10.3.1 update replaced Apple’s milestone iOS 10.3 upgrade and it still serves as the most up-to-date version of iOS 10 for the company’s mobile devices.

 We recently provided some tips to potential iOS 10.3.1 users and today we want to switch gears and offer some tips to those of you that decided to download iOS 10.3.1 on your device.